message/iata/LC.md

-Published 26.11.2021
+Published 20.01.2022
 1. Passengers must complete the "Travel Registration Form" at least 7 days before arrival at <a href="https://travelslu.govt.lc/">https://travelslu.govt.lc/</a>.
 They must have a printed copy of the auto-response email received after submission.
 - This does not apply to passengers younger than 18 years.
-2. Passengers must have a printed negative COVID-19 PCR test taken at most 5 days before arrival.
-The test result must be based on nasopharyngeal swab and uploaded and approved at <a href="https://travelslu.govt.lc/">https://travelslu.govt.lc/</a> .
+2. Passengers must have a negative COVID-19 PCR test taken at most 5 days before arrival.
+The test result must be based on nasopharyngeal swab and uploaded and approved at <a href="https://travelslu.govt.lc/">https://travelslu.govt.lc/</a>
 - This does not apply to passengers younger than 5 years.
 3. Passengers are subject to a COVID-19 PCR test upon arrival at their own expense.
 - This does not apply to passengers younger than 5 years.